- Call us today on:

 Unauthorised absence is where an employee has taken absence from the business without informing and obtaining authorisation from the business in advance.

-Reasons for absence during which an employee fails to attend work can take various forms: the genuine, like caring for a dependent in an in emergency, but also persistent pattern unauthorised absences, for example, “Monday morning syndrome” or “World Cup sickie”.
+Reasons for absence during which an employee fails to attend work can take various forms: the genuine, like caring for a dependent in an emergency, but also persistent pattern unauthorised absences, for example, “Monday and/or Friday morning syndrome” or “World Cup sickie”.

 If following a reasonable investigation, there is evidence to suggest that the employee is taking this time off for no valid reason, then the employee should be invited to attend a disciplinary meeting.

-As in all meetings which could result in a potential disciplinary sanction, the employee should be informed of their right to be accompanied and the employee should be informed of the allegations against them prior to attending the meeting to enable them to consider what is alleged and for them to be in a position to respond to them.
+Any meeting which could result in a potential disciplinary sanction, the employee should be informed of their right to be accompanied and the employee should be informed of the allegations against them prior to attending the meeting to enable them to consider what is alleged and for them to be in a position to respond.

 If following the disciplinary hearing, the employer has a genuine belief that the employee is guilty of the allegations made, then the employer should go on to consider what sanction to apply.

 If the employer decides to issue a warning, the employee should be informed of this decision in writing, a copy of the warning should be retained on the employee’s personnel file and the employee be informed of his/her right to appeal.